pbrisbin/yago/README.md

 yago_parse 'testprog' "$opts" "$@"

-# continue program knowing that options have been parsed and variable
+# continue program knowing that options have been parsed and variables
 # have been set according the your $opts declaration...
 ~~~